What We Talk About When We Talk About Love: "Gazebo"

 Set in a roomy upstairs suite, motel managers Holly & Duane discuss the disintegration of their marriage.
 Duane has been having an affair with a cleaning lady, Juanita.
 Duane tries to convince Holly that their love can be rekindled and reconciled but Holly does not agree.
 Duane is left hopelessly bemoaning the future he had envisioned with Holly.
 Though he is self aware that it might not have really been the future he wanted himself.
 The manuscript version of the same title appears in Beginners (2009).

 "I Could See the Smallest Things"

 Nancy wakes up in the middle of the night because of a noise outside.
 She realizes it's the open gate, and hesitantly she goes to the kitchen to smoke for a while before going out to investigate, leaving her alcoholic husband Cliff "passed out" and snoring loudly in bed.
-At the fence, Nancy meets her neighbor Sam, a widower, who is spreading insecticide to kill slugs which are ruining his garden.
+At the fence, Nancy meets her neighbor Sam who is spreading insecticide to kill slugs which are ruining his garden.
 Nancy & Sam talk and it becomes clear Sam and Cliff, once good friends, have had a falling-out.
 Lonely and wishing to patch up their relationship, Sam asks Nancy to tell Cliff he said hello.
 Nancy says she will and goes back to bed, realizing she forgot to latch the gate shut.
 The manuscript version titled "Want to See Something?" appears in Beginners (2009).